The Best Ways to Lose Weight for Good, Backed By Science

-It's not rocket science: Limiting your daily caloric intake will result in the weight loss success you've been seeking.
-After all, the formula to losing weight—consuming less calories than you burn—is also the key to keeping it off.
-A study in the The American Journal of Clinical Nutrition found that participants who followed a very-low-energy diet experienced significantly better weight loss maintenance five years after completing a low-calorie weight-loss program.
+It's not rocket science: Limiting your daily caloric intake will result in the weight-loss success you've been seeking.
+After all, the formula to losing weight—consuming fewer calories than you burn—is also the key to keeping it off.
+A study in The American Journal of Clinical Nutrition found that participants who followed a very-low-energy diet experienced significantly better weight loss maintenance five years after completing a low-calorie weight-loss program.

 Depriving yourself of the foods you love in hopes of fitting into your skinny jeans won't do you any favors in the long run.
 While limiting your daily caloric intake will help you shed the pounds, you should allow yourself a little wiggle room.
 According to Harvard Medical School, "People who followed a calorie-restricted diet regained an average of nine pounds, but those who ate what they wanted—within healthy eating guidelines—regained less than half that amount."